 After successful completion of all requirements, the APRN is considered to have expanded their scope to supervise/perform fluoroscopy.
 To continue this advanced scope of practice, the APRN must submit five (5) hours of continuing education relevant to the practice of fluoroscopy safety and radiation protection, upon each renewal cycle.
 The continuing education must be recognized continuing education evaluation mechanism (RCEEMs) eligible for consideration of acceptance for continuing education in fluoroscopy.

 An APRN with evidence of proper specialized, comprehensive, and accredited training, both didactic and clinical components, which include fluoroscopy modality must submit portfolios to be considered on a case-by-case basis.
 Portfolios must include evidence, syllabi, clinical experience, and certifications/fellowships.
 The portfolios will be jointly reviewed by NDBON and NDMIRTB.
+In addition, the APRN seeking case-by-case consideration must comply with the requirements set forth in NDCC 23.1-03 by contacting the DEQ.

 North Dakota Medical Imaging and Radiation Board